 Is Jordan Safe?
 Let’s Take a Deep Dive

 Is Jordan Safe for Westerners?

-I’ll start by telling you about a moment that David and I had shortly after we had arrived in Amman, Jordan.
+I’ll start by telling you about a moment that David and I had shortly after we arrived in Amman, Jordan the first time.

 If we didn’t have the plane tickets and passport stamps to prove we had just landed in Jordan, we could have snapped a photo and posted it online saying we had just arrived in Minneapolis, Minnesota.

 The crazy part?
 Everyone would have believed us.

 We never felt unsafe or threatened during our time in Jordan and never got the impression that we were not welcome there.
 We’ve been back to Jordan three times since this first visit and have even led our own group trip to the country.

 Additionally, we’ve also been to Egypt three times and will be exploring more of the Middle East with trips planned to Oman, UAE, Qatar, and Bahrain this year.

 Jordan as a whole is working hard to put the positive image of their country forward, and it deserves to have tourism.

 You can learn more about Jordan in our extensive Jordan Travel Guide.